-In contrast, poorly-executed interviews and a weak candidate exprience result in bad hiring decisions, and a weak employer brand.
+In contrast, poorly executed interviews and a weak candidate experience result in bad hiring decisions and a weak employer brand.

 To gain better insight into current interview practices, GoodTime partnered with a third party agency to survey a diverse set of 2,800 candidates and interviewers who had gone through the interview process within the last six months.

 In this post, we share three key findings from that survey, as well as three candidate experience best practices that interviewers can use to improve the outcome of their next interview.

 Read on to improve candidate experience in interviews and beyond.

 Key Findings on Candidate Experience